wangchning/vocabulary/Vocabulary.md

 - We had been preparing for our summer excursion some time, but were unable to get away from Paris before the 18th of July.

+### excuse
+: release (someone) from a duty or requirement
+- It will not be possible to excuse you from jury duty

 ### Exhilaration
 > : The felling of lively and cheerful joy.
 - There was a sense of exhilaration about being alone on the beach.

+### expense
+An expense is a cost, but you can also use this word to mean the figurative cost of something.
+If you find it embarrassing to dress up as Santa, you might say that you do it to amuse your nephews, at the expense of your pride.
+- Democrats will complain he overemphasizes punishment at the expense of prevention and treatment.
+- They often make jokes at each other's expense.
+- I don't think we can afford the expense.

+### expository
+* But more expository than expansive, "Jerusalem" is better at sketching Byron and his merry band of outlaws that in setting them in dramatic motion over three protracted acts.
+* He is the Boogeyman, the underworld's "Baba Yaga," a man of few words; expository dialogue isn't his strongest means of communication.

 ## F
 ### factor